danrusei/danrusei.github.io/content/posts/error_handling.md

 ## Using Unwrap method

 If you are experimenting or writing a simple program for personal use, you might be mostly interested by the happy path and handling the errors may not be so important at this stage.
-Rust provides a means for expeditious prototyping using the `Unwrap` method on `Option` and `Result` return types.
+Rust provides a means for expeditious prototyping using the `Unwrap` method on `Option<T>` and `Result<T, E>` return types.

-As a simple example, let's asume we are building a service part of an online grocery store that validates the customer inputs and confirm the order.
-The program expects a file_name as argument, read the content of the file and ensure that each line contain the mandatory fields/collumns.
-If the program is able to read the file and parse the part of the line, then the order is confirmed to the customer, otherwise the programs panics.
+As a simple example, let's asume that we are building a service, part of an online grocery store that validates the customer inputs and confirm the order.
+The program expects a file_name as argument, read the content of the file, parse the fields ensuring that each line contain the mandatory fields/collumns.
+If the parsing of the file succeeds, then the order is confirmed to the customer, otherwise the program panics.

+The below code is partial, the entire code, that can be found [HERE](https://github.com/danrusei/dev-state_blog_code/blob/master/error_handling/src/1_order_unwrap.rs)

 {{< code language="rust" isCollapsed="false" >}}

-\# [derive(Debug)]
+.# [derive(Debug)]
 struct UserCommand {
     product: String,
     quantity: u32,